JSON vs CSV: What's the Difference?

 3. Lightweight

-JSON is often the go-to for APIs and various other ways of interacting with servers as it’s easy to parse while also being lightweight.
+JSON is often the go-to for APIs and various other ways of interacting with servers, as it's easy to parse while also being lightweight.

 Numerous distinct advantages have made JSON the go-to data storage format for specific types of information.
 It's not as great, however, when it comes to large volumes of tabular data.